The best keyboard is...

 I switched to a #dvorak based layout.
 Now I type with all fingers, in an efficient way, and I don't feel any stress.
 But, the main difference is not between dvorak and qwerty layout.
 The root of the problem is that with qwerty I accumulated bad-habits, that I were not able to remove.
 But switching to a new layout, I were forced to learn from scratch, but this time I started with sane habits.

-The drawback of a potentially better layout like #dvorak (I like it very much) is that I had to customize many DoomEmacs keybindings, because some key chords and sequences does not make sense anymore.
+The drawbacks of a potentially better layout like #dvorak (I like it very much) is that I had to customize many DoomEmacs keybindings, because some key chords and sequences does not make sense anymore.